Last Updated on by

 Oikos Triple Zero

 Each one of the Oikos Triple Zero yogurt cups contains 15 grams of protein.
 There’s no fat, though.
-Most–if not all–of the flavors have 14 carbs, six grams of dietary fiber, and six grams of sugar.
+Most–if not all–of the flavors have 14 total carbs, six grams of dietary fiber, and six grams of sugar.
+Unlike a low-carb diet, these extra carbs are permissable as they are almost entirely healthy fat based.

 These are especially nice when you’re bored with plain yogurt or want something quicker and more convenient than adding your own toppings.
 Flavors include: